What types of compensation can my soft tissue injury claim include?

 In many situations this type of injury can be more severe than a simple bone break or fracture as it can require a great deal of surgery to repair and a great deal of rehabilitation time.
 In some situations these muscles and ligaments can continue to plague you with injuries for the rest of your life.

-Who could I make a compensation claim against?
+Who could I make a soft tissue injury compensation claim against?

 Making a compensation claim is all about negligence and if someone has been negligent towards you then you could be eligible to make a claim against them.
 This could include another road user who may have been negligent towards you causing an accident, or the council or other associated body who may be responsible for road maintenance, if your injuries are the result of a poorly maintained area of road.